 701 Center for Contemporary Art, 701 Whaley St., Columbia.
-Main Gallery, Mar.
-8 - Apr.
-22 -"Traces," presents a solo exhibition by Charleston, SC, based interdisciplinary artist Fletcher Williams III.
-A reception will be hel don Mar.
-8, from 7-9pm and an artist talk will take place at 6pm.
-The reception is free for 701 CCA members: there is a \$5 suggested donation for nonmembers.
-Voted as one of the '10 South Carolina Artists You Need to Know' by Vice last year, Williams has been exhibiting throughout New York and the Southeast for the past nine years.
-The artist's theoretical and conceptual art-making practice is rooted in a southern vernacular, which he finds essential to documenting the unweaving of Charleston's social and cultural fabric.
-West side of the 701 Whaley building, Ongoing -"Herb Parker: Olympia Dialogue," featuring an outdoor, architectural installation by Charleston, SC, artist Herb Parker.
+Main Gallery, Through June 24 -"SC.Fellows Part II".
+In 2017, the South Carolina Arts Commission (SCAC) celebrated its 50th anniversary.
+As part of the celebration, the SCAC organized a series of exhibitions of artists who have been selected as the prestigious SCAC Fellows in the Visual Arts.
+These showings will be presented in museums and galleries throughout South Carolina.
+701 CCA has been designated as the anchor venue.
+July 12 - Aug.
+26 - "Yvette Cummings Solo Exhibition: 701 CCA Prize 2016 Winner".
+A reception will be held on July 12, from 7-9pm.
+Reception Admission: members, free: non-members, \$5 suggested donation.
+This solo exhibition will feature work created throughout the duration of Cummings' residency that explores themes outlined in detail above.
+The show will be comprised of two-dimensional paintings and installations.
+West side of the 701 Whaley building, Ongoing - "Herb Parker: Olympia Dialogue," featuring an outdoor, architectural installation by Charleston, SC, artist Herb Parker.
 His architectural structure is 10 feet tall, 34 feet long and 18 feet wide and made of rebar, oat straw, jute, bamboo, reed and mulch.
 Parker created the work during his May residency at 701 CCA with several volunteer assistants.
 "Olympia Dialogue" is 701 CCA's first commissioned public art work.
 Hours: Wed., 11am-8pm; Thur.-Sat., 11am-5pm & Sun., 1-5pm.
 Contact: 803/238-2351 or at (www.701cca.org).